evizitei/NFIRS-property-loss-prediction/project_report.md

 and trying to minimize it with each step (I use "least squares" in this project).

-This algorithm has several hyperparameters that I tuned:
+This algorithm has several hyper-parameters that I tuned:

-*loss function*: Although I chose to use least squares, it's also possible to use absolute error or a couple other options that are more resiliant to outliers.
+*loss function*: Although I chose to use least squares, it's also possible to use absolute error or a couple other options that are more resilient to outliers.
 In this case I removed the significant outliers from the dataset up front, and my exhaustive grid search yielded the best results with least squares.